Prescriptions

 • Certain medications may be hospital issue only, and we may not be able to prescribe from the surgery.

 • We have in-house pharmacists who can assist with queries regarding medication, dosage, side effects, plus more.
-Please speak to our reception team if you would like to speak to our pharmacists.
+Please speak to our reception team if you would like to book to speak to our pharmacists.

 Further Information: